MicrosoftDocs/windows-itpro-docs/windows/manage/update-windows-store-for-business-account-settings.md

 4. American Express
 5. Japan Commercial Bureau (JCB)

-**Note**:<br>
+> [NOTE]
-Not all cards available in all countries.
+> Not all cards available in all countries.
 When you add a payment option, Store for Business shows which cards are available in your region.

 **To add a new payment option**